Request a Callback 01793 379225

 2. Doomed!

-According to the Domesday book of 1086, Purton consisted of; 20 villagers, 12 smallholders, 13 cottagers, 5 slaves, 1 burgess, 24 ploughlands that were worked by 21 plough teams (two of those belonging to the local lord of the manor), 60 acres of meadow.
-Woodland, 1 mill and had an annual value of 5 shillings.
+At the time of the Domesday book in 1086, Purton consisted of 20 villagers, 12 smallholders, 13 cottagers, 5 slaves, 1 burgess, a mill and an annual value of 5 shillings.

-In 1872 the church of St Mary was undergoing refurbishment at a cost of £2,500.
-During the work, a walled up chapel was uncovered that contained the skeleton of a woman.
+In 1872 the church of St Mary was undergoing refurbishment at a cost of £2,500, quite a sum for the time.
+During the work, a walled-up chapel was uncovered that contained the mysterious skeleton of a woman.

 For centuries locals had drunk the water from a local site known as ‘The Salt Hole’ which they believed to have curative powers.
-During the 18th and 19th centuries most of the local doctors and gentry gave no credit to the tales and Dr Samuel Sadler who came to own the land filled the salt hole with soil.
-However, after contracting an illness and using the waters to restore his health Sadler built a pump and created ‘Purton Spa’ charging visitors to bathe and drink the waters.
-Whether he really believed in the waters or saw a business opportunity following the success of cities like Bath and Harrogate are open to debate.
+Local doctors and landowners debunked the claims until Dr Samuel Sadler bought the land and opened ‘Purton Spa’.
+Whether he really believed in the waters or saw the wealth of cities like Bath and Harrogate are open to debate.

 Local Info